Green hill adorned with cypress trees Via degli Dei

 The Monte Adone

-The second one is the iconic image of the Via degli Dei
+The iconic signature of the Via degli Dei

 Monzuno